Alireza Beiranvand

-Alireza Safar Beiranvand (علیرضا بیرانوند; born 21 September 1992) is an Iranian professional footballer who plays as a goalkeeper for the Persian Gulf Pro League club Tractor and the Iran national team.

-Beiranvand represented Iran internationally at the AFC Asian Cup in 2015, 2019 and 2023, and at the FIFA World Cup in 2018 and 2022.
+Alireza Safar Beiranvand (Note: علیرضا صفر بیرانوند) (born 21 September 1992) is an Iranian professional footballer who plays as a goalkeeper for the Iran national team.
+Also known as "Beiro", and the "Wall of Persia", he represented Iran internationally at the AFC Asian Cup in 2015, 2019 and 2023, and at the FIFA World Cup in 2018, 2022, and 2026.

 In 2017, Beiranvand became the first Iranian ever to be nominated for an individual award at The Best FIFA Football Awards.
 He has been the best goalkeeper in the Persian Gulf Pro League for four consecutive seasons from 2014 to 2019 and has also been the Iranian Footballer of the Year in 2019.
 With 23 clean sheets in 37 matches during the 2017–18 season, he ranked as the second goalkeeper in the world for the cleanest sheets.

 In addition, Beiranvand achieved two Guinness World Records during his career, including the farthest distance throw of a football at 61.0026 m against South Korea on 11 October 2016, and the longest football drop kick at 78.014 m on 17 April 2019.

 Early life

-Beiranvand was born in the small village of Sarab-e Yas in Khorramabad County, Lorestan Province, and grew up in a Luri Lak nomadic family.
-In his teenage years, Beiranvand ran away from home and moved to Tehran in order to realize his dream of becoming a professional footballer, where he was homeless for some time.
-Before his career in football, he worked at a carwash focused on four-wheel drives, leveraging his height advantage, as well as in a dressmaking factory and a pizza shop.
+Beiranvand was born in the small village of Sarab-e Yas in Khorramabad County, Lorestan Province, to a Kurdish family belonging to the Lak confederation.
+When asked about his origins on Khandevane, Beiranvand said he was a Kurdish Lak, and denied being Lur.
+In addition to his native Laki, he can speak Luri, Persian, and some English.
+His family was nomadic, constantly on the move seeking new pastures.
+As a teenager, Beiranvand ran away from home and moved to Tehran in pursuit of his professional football dreams, and was even homeless for some time.
+Before his football career, he worked at a carwash specializing in four-wheel drives, where he leveraged his height advantage, as well as in a clothing factory and a pizzeria.